 - (a) the person is, or has been, an entrusted person; and

 - (b) the person makes a record of, or discloses, information; and

 - (c) the information is Immigration and Border Protection information.

 Penalty: Imprisonment for 2 years. “

 You can start by letting others know about this.
-Australia is a nation with a strong media that works tirelessly to hold its government to account, yet here it is being disquieted with six lines of legislation.
+Australia is a nation with a media that wants to hold the government to account, yet here it is being disquieted with six lines of legislation.